The 60-second version

 What a typical US Thanksgiving plate actually contains

 The widely-cited Calorie Control Council estimate for a US Thanksgiving meal sits around 3,000 calories, but that number is conservative.
-Dietary intake studies of actual Thanksgiving meals — Roberts and Mayer's 2000 American Journal of Clinical Nutrition analysis and subsequent updates — find the realistic range is closer to 3,500 to 4,500 calories when desserts, appetizers, and ambient grazing are included.
+Rigorous, peer-reviewed dietary-intake data measuring an actual Thanksgiving plate is surprisingly thin, but informal food-diary estimates that account for desserts, appetizers, and ambient grazing commonly place the realistic range closer to 3,500 to 4,500 calories.
 The macronutrient split is roughly 45–55% carbohydrate, 30–35% fat, and 15–20% protein, which on its own is not extreme — but the carbohydrate fraction is dominated by refined and high-glycemic sources, and the fat fraction is weighted toward saturated.

 The glucose load alone is the variable that matters most for the rest of the day.
 A meal containing 200 to 300 grams of carbohydrate, the upper range for a full Thanksgiving plate including stuffing, rolls, mashed potatoes, sweet potatoes with marshmallow, and at least one dessert, will produce a post-meal glucose curve roughly three times the amplitude of a normal Wednesday lunch.
 The triglyceride curve, driven by the fat content, peaks later — around three to four hours post-meal — and accounts for the heavy-limbs sensation that defines the late-Thanksgiving afternoon.